Piedmont Office Realty Trust, Inc. (PDM): History, Ownership, Mission, How It Works & Makes Money

 Initial capital/funding

-Piedmont started with initial capital of approximately $200 million in equity commitments from private investors.
+Piedmont started with substantial initial capital, securing approximately $200 million in equity commitments from private investors, which provided a solid foundation for its early property acquisitions.

 Piedmont Office Realty Trust, Inc.'s Evolution Milestones